Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 Blue(BNO055) - SCL (Pin 5 or GPIO 3 on RaspberryPi) 🟦

 Blue(Button) - SIGNAL (Pin 11 or GPIO 17 on RaspberryPi) 🟦

-Black and White Dual Wire(SparkMax Communication) - ⬛⬜
+Black and White Dual Wire(SparkMax Communication) - ⬛⬜ (Pin 33 GPIO 18 and Pin 34 or Ground)

 ### **How we ensured Reliability and Safety**